How climate change helped make Hurricane Ida one of Louisiana’s worst

 Wood wishes that the scientific terminology didn’t sound so much like a compliment.
 “It sounds like we’re cheering it on, but we’re not,” she said.
 “I feel sick to my stomach.”

-Emanuel calls such rapid intensification a “canary in the mine” for climate change.
+Emanuel of MIT calls such rapid intensification a “canary in the mine” for climate change.
 Warmer conditions raise the “potential intensity” for storms — in other words, how bad they can get if nothing disrupts them.
 Climate change has also widened the disparity between the amount of heat in the ocean and the amount of moisture the atmosphere can hold, which accelerates the process of evaporation and energy transfer.

 “Things happen faster,” he said.
-“It’s getting to a larger velocity and it’s taking less time to get there.”
+“It’s getting to a larger velocity, and it’s taking less time to get there.”

-In a 2017 paper published in the Bulletin of the American Meteorological Society, Emanuel found that once-in-a-century intensification events — in which wind speeds accelerate 70 miles per hour in just 24 hours — could happen every five to 10 years by 2100.
+In a 2017 paper published in the Bulletin of the American Meteorological Society, Emanuel found that once-in-a-century intensification events — in which wind speeds accelerate about 70 miles per hour in just 24 hours — could happen every five to 10 years by 2100.
 Human-caused warming could lead to never-before-seen escalation of hurricanes, causing unheard-of surge in wind speeds of 100 miles per hour or more.

 Sign up for the latest news about climate change, energy and the environment, delivered every Thursday

-Climate change not only sets the stage for bigger, fiercer, faster storms; it makes the deadliest aspect of hurricanes — a deluge of water — even more intense.
+Climate change not only sets the stage for bigger, fiercer, faster storms, it also makes the deadliest aspect of hurricanes — a deluge of water — even more intense.

 For each degree Celsius that air heats up, it is able to hold 7 percent more moisture.
 This leads to exponentially heavier precipitation during storms.

-Rainfall from Hurricane Harvey, which hit Houston in 2017, was infamously made at least 15 percent worse by human-caused warming.
+Rainfall from Hurricane Harvey, which hit Houston in 2017, was made at least 15 percent worse by human-caused warming.
 Emanuel has found that events like it could become six times more frequent by the end of the century.

 “It’s hard to say for any one thing, ‘Yes, for sure this is climate change,’ ” Wood said.
 “But the warmer waters and the amount of moisture in the air, this in general is going to increase as the climate warms.”

 Torrential rain can worsen the effects of hurricanes even when the wind isn’t very strong.
-Wood noted that Hurricane Henri had deteriorated to a tropical storm by the time it made landfall in Rhode Island, but its torrential rain triggered widespread flooding and caused about $1.5 billion in damage.
+Wood noted that Hurricane Henri had deteriorated to a tropical storm by the time it made landfall in Rhode Island, but its torrential rain triggered widespread flooding.

 In a small stroke of luck for residents of coastal Louisiana and Mississippi, Hurricane Ida is not expected to slow down significantly as it moves across the land — a behavior that made rainfall from Harvey and Henri especially extreme.
-But meteorologists have still forecast as much as 20 inches of rain for areas in Ida’s path.
+But meteorologists still have forecast as much as 20 inches of rain for areas in Ida’s path.

 Rising sea levels linked to global warming will also exacerbate the storm’s effect.
 Few places in the United States have suffered more from rising waters as Louisiana, where seas in some areas are 24 inches above their 1950 levels.
 This is partly because of development that has eroded the coastline and caused land to sink.
-But it is made worse by faraway melting glaciers, and the fact that ocean water expands as they warm.
+But it is made worse by faraway melting glaciers and the fact that ocean water expand as they warm.

 The higher the baseline sea level, the more water will be pushed on shore by wind during hurricanes.